pmary/data-structure-in-javascript/README.md

 In this section, we will review the basis of this programming language.
 If you are new to JavaScript or need more information, don't hesitate to consult a resource such as the dedicated section on the  [Mozilla Developer Network](https://developer.mozilla.org/en/docs/Web/JavaScript).
 The goal is to familiarize yourself with the language and reinforce the central concepts.

+# 1.8 Getting Started with Data
+JavaScript is object-oriented to the core.
+It means that data is the focal point of the problem-solving process.
+JavaScript is a prototype-based language and contains no class statement, such as is found in C++ or Java.
+In JS, unlike any other object-oriented programming language,